| Accommodation | |||||||

 | Type | Name | Description | Service Provider | Cost | Notes | ||

-| General Info | Cañón Las Angosturas | $0.00 | Cañón Las Angosturas is a scenic natural wonder near Zimapán, Hidalgo, Mexico, known for its deep canyons, steep cliffs, and off-road trails.
-It is a popular spot for nature lovers and adventure seekers, particularly for scenic driving, hiking, and exploring the outdoors. | ||||
+| General Info | Cañón Las Angosturas | $0.00 | Cañón Las Angosturas is a scenic natural wonder near Zimapán, Hidalgo, Mexico,

-| General Info | Los Marmoles National Park | $0.00 | Los Mármoles National Park is a protected area in Hidalgo, Mexico, established in 1936.
+| General Info | La Encarnacion in Los Marmoles National Park | $0.00 | Los Mármoles National Park is a protected area in Hidalgo, Mexico, established in 1936.
 It is known for its dramatic limestone formations, deep canyons like the Barranca de San Vicente, and diverse ecosystems that include pine-oak forests, juniper woodlands, and a variety of wildlife.
 Attractions include the impressive canyon, high peaks like Cangandó, and the ghost town of La Encarnación, with its old chimneys from a former mining era. | ||||

 | General Info | Parroquia San Juan Bautista | $0.00 | Finished in 1822, the Parish Church dedicated to Saint John the Baptist is the